Masontysom/Email_alert_report_automation/README.md

 * Triggers the executable every day at **11:00 AM**.
 * Ensures no manual intervention is needed.
 * `.env` file is stored alongside `.exe` in the same `dist/` directory for secure credential management.

-### ✅ Acronis Panel Execution

-* Uses PowerShell to `Set-Location` to the directory and execute `.\Email_Report_Generator.exe`
-* Useful for IT admins to trigger or monitor the job remotely via the Acronis Console.

 ---

 ## 📅 Workflow Summary